Muschamp Rd

 Here are some links to old published HTML tables of the results of keywords I was watching at the time:

 Now I’ve done some of those searches in the last five years and so have other people.
-I just didn’t see the point of continuing that series hardcoded articles on search engine optimization.
+I just didn’t see the point of continuing that series of hardcoded articles on search engine optimization.
 But what if I took a look at all those searches and results again.
 And since I don’t hand publish new content much anymore I gotta squeeze those HTML tables into WordPress.

 Keywords